-By default there are 2 predefined roles: Project Manager and Regular User.
+By default, there are 2 predefined roles: Project Manager and Regular User.

-Project Manager has a full control of the task – he can create subtasks, edit task’s settings (change keywords, assign new people, change projections) and generate reports containing time gathered by other people assigned to specific task.
+Project Manager has a full control of the task – he can create subtasks, edit task’s settings (change keywords, assign new people, change projections) and generate reports containing time gathered by other people assigned to the specific task.

 Regular User can only track time on assigned task and generate his/her own reports.

 However, TimeCamp allows you to create your own time tracking roles.
 Login to TimeCamp Dashboard with administrator’s privileges and go to system’s settings (or simply use this link) – next, enter settings for “Time Tracking” addon.

 Enter new role’s name and click on “Add User Type” button.

 In the example given below, users with newly created “New Custom Role” will only be able to see reports from assigned tasks – they won’t be able to edit tasks, assign new users etc.).
 You can edit created roles at any time.